 - 1. Provide reasonable hours of operation for the collection of lamps - 2.
 Provide personal service for customer drop off.
 Drop-off in supervised areas with mechanisms or systems in place to minimize breakage and drop-off of non-program material may be possible if the collection site assumes responsibility and liability for onsite activities.
 Unsupervised, self-service drop off is not permitted - 3.
 Ensure the storage area has sufficient space for safe storage, is protected from weather, and the floor is constructed of impervious material such as concrete - 4.
 Ensure that unauthorized access to the premises and storage area is prohibited or restricted through security measures - 5.
-Ensure that loading equipment is available for loading and unloading (a minimum of a pallet jack). - 6.
-Ensure the storage area is not near sensitive areas such as drains - 7.
-Have appropriate signage to inform consumers that it is a collection site and have program information available for the customer - 8.
-Only accept program products as defined in the Guidelines - 9.
-Not use onsite size reduction or processing equipment for lamps - 10.
+Ensure the storage area is not near sensitive areas such as drains - 6.
+Have appropriate signage to inform consumers that it is a collection site and have program information available for the customer - 7.
+Only accept program products as defined in the Guidelines - 8.
+Not use onsite size reduction or processing equipment for lamps - 9.
 Provide notice of any incidents that required the assistance of first responders within 24 hours of the occurrence.
-Provide notice of any regulatory orders or fines within 48 hours of receiving such orders or fines. - 11.
-Not charge customers for the program service this is a FREE service. - 12.
-Keep program materials segregated from any non-program products lamps that may be returned to the collection site as part of a separate service the site may offer.
+Provide notice of any regulatory orders or fines within 48 hours of receiving such orders or fines.

+10. Not charge customers for the program service - this is a FREE service.

+11. Keep program materials segregated from any non-program products lamps that may be returned to the collection site as part of a separate service the site may offer.
 If the site chooses to offer a service for non-program products, the site assumes all liability associated with those materials.